Can’t turn your site traffic into sales?

-The payment process of a product must be easy to complete.
+The payment process for a product must be easy to complete.

 Registration or sign up for an account needs to be easy.

-Having mobile responsive webpages is a fundamental element in conversion rate optimization because you don’t want to miss the chance to convert mobile browsers into customers, which generates 63% of all US online traffic.
+Mobile responsive webpages are fundamental in conversion rate optimization because you don’t want to miss the chance to convert mobile browsers into customers, generating 63% of all US online traffic.

 Furthermore, all your webpages should have Accelerated Mobile Pages (AMP) integration to get a high conversion rate.

-AMP is an open standard for any website to have pages load quickly on mobile, designed by Google.
+AMP is an open standard for any website to load pages quickly on mobile, designed by Google.

-People are more tend to make purchases from brands that have been able to satisfy their previous customers with a service or a product than brands with no testimonials.
+People are more inclined to make purchases from brands that could satisfy their previous customers with a service or a product than brands with no testimonials.
 Social proof is a powerful conversion rate driver.

 Therefore, you can present opinions and comments of customers on your website to raise your conversions.

-Before determining your digital marketing strategy for maximizing your CRO, you have to make sure that your target market in your business is clearly defined.
-Otherwise, without specifying your ideal customers, you won’t be able to display an ideal service.
+Before determining your digital marketing strategy for maximizing your CRO; you must ensure that your business's target market is clearly defined.
+Otherwise, without specifying your target audience, you won’t be able to display a perfect service.

-Surveys are a pleasant way to know of a customer in terms of his wants, expectations, needs, and favors.
-You may boost the website conversion rate by serving according to the demand after having precise information about who you will be serving.
+Surveys are a pleasant way to know of customers regarding their wants, expectations, needs, and favors.
+You may boost the website conversion rate by attending to the demand after having precise information about who you will serve.

 Your page content needs to be perfect – free of errors, compatible, unique, and attention-grabbing.
 You may use Grammarly to correct your language, and apply an A/B test to your body copy.
 Also, images on the page must be suitable for SEO practices – unique, colorful, and well-placed.

-CTA design, content font size and color, and images on a page have a great impact on conversions, so you should be very careful while designing a page providing a perfect customer experience.
+CTA design, content font size and color, and images on a page significantly impact conversions, so you should be very careful while designing a page to provide premium customer experience.

-A study by Techjury claims that 63% of all US online traffic comes from smartphones and tablets.
+A study by Techjury in 2022 claims that 60% of all US online traffic comes from smartphones.
 You do not want to miss the chance to convert mobile users into leads; therefore, you must generate mobile-responsive pages.